Skip to content

 The Choose Native initiative is a collaborative effort between PA Sea Grant and Penn State Extension to help cosumers find native alternatives to common ornamental, non-native, or even invasive species used for landscaping and water gardening.

-Lake Erie Cooperative Weed Management Area Activities
+Lake Erie Cooperative Weed Management Program

 Pennsylvania Sea Grant works with natural resource managers, state agencies, and individuals to share educational resources and to provide guidance and technical trainings to stop the spread of terrestrial invasive species.